oleroma/Grip/readme.md

 3. SNES-style shape for portability (bonus shape).
 4. Experimental custom ergonomic "pistol-like" shape with compliant bumpers L1R1 (will be released as experimental; currently exhibits cursor jumping).

+> **NOTE:** You can easily swap the case for your own custom shape by placing your mesh into the corresponding "basemesh" collection—just drop it into the collection, and it will automatically be sliced and cut.

 ### HORIZONTALLY PRINTED BUTTONS

 By default, the custom ergonomic shape (and possibly the classic shape) will use horizontally printed buttons with caps, as they provide a better feel, tighter tolerances, and less squeak.